lvalnegri/workshops-setup_cloud_analytics_machine/README.md

 All the above commands must obviously be launched as a *sudoer*.

 If anything happens, and you can't login anymore through remote SSH, most VPS and Cloud providers allow users to open a shell from the dashboard account.
 On Digital Ocean head for the droplet dashboard.
 At the top right, there is a **Console** button which allows to login directly using password authentication.
 You often need to actually click into it before it becomes active.
+Notice that when in this screen keyboard shortcuts usually don't work.
+To paste the root password from the clipboard you need to use the right menu.

-Moreover, if you forget the root password, or you've never set it, head again for the dropletdashboard, and from the left menu click on the **Access** item.
-There you can find the magic button to reset the root password.
-Once you log in, if not asked by the system itself, you should reset the password again using the following commands:
+Moreover, if you forget the root password, or you've never set it, head again for the droplet dashboard, and from i ts left menu click on the **Access** item.
+There you can find the magic button to `Reset Root Password`.
+Once you log in, if not asked by the system itself, you should reset the password using the following commands:
 ~~~
 sudo -i
 passwd